dBildungsplattform/dbildungs-iam-server/README.md

 * Test conventions can be found [here](./docs/tests.md)
 * Configuration conventions can be found [here](./docs/config.md)

+## Package (Create Docker Image )
+If you push a tag upstream a container will be created for you.
+(Check Github under Packages)

+ghcr.io/dbildungsplattform/dbildungs-iam-server:*tag*

 ## License

 The software is licensed under the [AGPL-3.0 license](./LICENSE).